Lego Masters

-Lego Masters is an international reality television show in which teams compete to build the best Lego project, based on the original British show of that name, which premiered in 2017.
+Lego Masters is an international reality television show in which teams compete to build the best Lego project, based on the British series of that name, which premiered in 2017.
 Many other countries adapted the format and began airing their own versions starting in 2018.
 As of 2020, the format is jointly owned by Tuesday's Child, The Lego Group and Banijay.

 International versions

 Overview

 As of June 2022, 42 winners have been crowned within different versions of Lego Masters.